RPA Certification Training using UiPath

 Will RPA replace humans?
 Is Robotic Process Automation the future?
 Will RPA kill outsourcing?

 Everyone has been talking about Robotic Process Automation, and how automation will change the world!
-But, have you ever thought what could be the probable answer to your questions such as above.
+But, have you ever thought about what could be the probable answer to your questions such as above.
 Well, this blog on Robotic Process Automation will debunk all the myths around RPA and will give you a deep dive understanding of this technology.

 So. let me first introduce to all the key areas for this blog: